real-space/AngstromCube/README.md

     and eigenfunctions (eigensolver) is complicated.
     In particular because the PAW setup needs to be constructed differently.
     However, it would be a nice playground for methodologial experiments.
-    The probable most suitable eigensolver in grid representation is ChASE.
+    The probably most suitable eigensolver in grid representation is ChASE.
     In the local orbital method, that could be ELPA (?? or MAGMA for GPUs??)